Queensland Snow

 There are ways to forecast snowfall in Queensland using information from weather maps and chatter on social Webb sites.
 For a snow chasers guide to predicting and finding snow in Southeast Queensland go here.

-A Snow Fall Record for Queensland from 1878
+The Snow Fall Record for Queensland from 1878

 The snowfall record for Queensland from 1878 to date has been compiled from a number of sources including the Bureau of Meteorology (BOM) Brisbane, newspapers, observer reports, dated photos and my own records.
-This record and comments can be found here.
+This record with comments can be found here.

 Are There Cycles in Snow Years?

-Figure One
+Figure 1.

 Notes on Figure One

-Despite this gloomy prognosis for snow fans, there is some hope.
-Peter Burr (Armidale Weather) suggests that: “With winters becoming milder it seems unlikely that any further major evets such as 1984 will occur.
-However, with the ever-increasing erratic nature of weather systems, nothing can be ruled out with certainty.
-With the right conditions occurring during the winter months, another good heavy snowfall is still possible”.
-Peter’s prediction came true in July 2015, with widespread heavy snow, from the Central Tablelands of NSW to Queensland’s Granite Belt and border ranges.
+Prior to the 2015 event, Peter Burr (Armadale Weather) wrote that: “With winters becoming milder it seems unlikely that any further major evets such as 1984 will occur again.
+However, with the ever-increasing erratic nature of weather systems, nothing can be ruled out.
+With the right conditions occurring during the winter months, other heavy snowfall events are still possible”.

 The Best Time to see Snow and Sleet in S.E.
 Queensland

-Figure Three
+Figure 2.

 6626936-3x2-940x627